Golden Axe: Other appearances

 The characters from the original Golden Axe have made cameo appearances in other Sega games.
-Ax Battler, Gilius Thunderhead and Tyris Flare all make a cameo appearance in the arcade version of Alien Storm.
+Ax Battler, Gilius Thunderhead, and Tyris Flare all make a cameo appearance in the arcade version of Alien Storm.
 They can be found on one of the in-game television screens; a Golden Axe logo can also be seen during that cameo.
 Gilius Thunderhead makes another cameo appearance in the game, as part of a panel of judges rating the player's score.

 Gilius Thunderhead is also a playable character in Sega Superstars Tennis and Sonic & All-Stars Racing Transformed.
 The latter also features a racetrack inspired by Golden Axe called "Adder's Lair".
 Ax Battler and Tyris Flare are available as playable characters in the Easy Mode of the Sega Ages 2500 version of Dynamite Deka.
 Death Adder also makes an appearance as one of the game's bosses.

 Chickenleg, the pink cockatrice with the tail lash from the first game, first appeared as an enemy in Altered Beast.

 In other media

 Film and TV projects

-In 2014, Sega formed the production company Stories International and teamed up with Evan Cholfin for film and TV projects based on their games with Golden Axe as an animated project with Universal Studios which planned to develop as a movie or TV series.
+In 2014, Sega formed the production company Stories International and teamed up with Evan Cholfin for film and TV projects based on their games, with Golden Axe as an animated project with Universal Studios which planned to develop it as a movie or TV series.
 The project never got off the ground.
-On April 17, 2024, it was announced that a comedic animated series based on the games will air on Comedy Central; the series will feature Liam McIntyre as Ax Battler, Lisa Gilroy as Tyris Flare, Matthew Rhys as Gillius Thunderhead, Carl Tart as Chronos "Evil" Lait, and Danny Pudi as new character Hampton Squib.
-The series will be produced by CBS Studios and Sony Pictures Television.
+On April 17, 2024, it was revealed that a comedic animated series based on the games was in development that was originally going to be on Comedy Central; the series features Liam McIntyre as Ax Battler, Lisa Gilroy as Tyris Flare, Matthew Rhys as Gillius Thunderhead, Carl Tart as Chronos "Evil" Lait, and Danny Pudi as a new character called Hampton Squib.
+The series was released on September 16, 2026 on Paramount+.
+The series is produced by CBS Studios and Sony Pictures Television with Titmouse, Inc. as the animation studio.
+Chris Westlake announced that he would be composing the score.

 Gilius makes frequent appearances in the 2014 anime Hi-sCoool!
 SeHa Girls, alongside other SEGA characters.
 Of the cameo characters, Gilius notably appears and is referenced more often than some of the others.

 Comics

-Golden Axe was featured in the British comic "Sonic the Comic", which was published by Fleetway.
+Golden Axe was featured in the British comic Sonic the Comic, which was published by Fleetway.
 The series was titled "The Legend of the Golden Axe" and had two six-issue runs, written by Mark Eyles and illustrated by Mike White.
 Issues 1–6 feature the story "Citadel of Dead Souls", wherein a necromancer attempts to resurrect Dark Guld.
 Issues 13–18 have the story "Plague of Serpents", which involves a snake-charmer named Cobraxis kidnapping the Queen of Gilius' dwarf race.
 Both stories take place in the aftermath of Golden Axe II.

 Characters from Golden Axe would later appear in the Worlds Unite crossover from Archie Comics alongside several other Sega and Capcom franchises.